RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 The last step is to select which Audio Device that OMXPlayer will use to play videos.
 EmulationStation uses OMX Player to play videos, and it doesn't use the ALSA settings we set earlier - it has it's own OMX PLAYER AUDIO DEVICE setting within the EmulationStation SOUND SETTINGS menu.
 You can choose from one of the following options:

-* "local": (RPi specific) This sets the OMX Player sound output to the 3.5mm Onboard Audio Card.
+* **local**: (RPi specific) This sets the OMX Player sound output to the 3.5mm Onboard Audio Card.
 This is the 2nd most common option for RPi Systems.
-* "hdmi": (RPi specific) This sets the OMX Player sound output to the HDMI Audio Card.
+* **hdmi**: (RPi specific) This sets the OMX Player sound output to the HDMI Audio Card.
 This is the most common option for RPi Systems.
-* "both": (RPi specific) This sets the OMX Player sound output to both the HDMI Audio Card and the 3.5mm Onboard Audio Card.
+* **both: (RPi specific) This sets the OMX Player sound output to both the HDMI Audio Card and the 3.5mm Onboard Audio Card.
-* "alsa:hw:0,0": This sets the OMX Player sound output to the first Audio Mixer on the first Audio Card on the system.
+* **alsa:hw:0,0**: This sets the OMX Player sound output to the first Audio Mixer on the first Audio Card on the system.
 For the RPi this is the onboard audio (unless you've disabled it, in which case this is the RPi Audio HAT or USB Audio Device you've added)
-* "alsa:hw:1,0": This sets the OMX Player sound output to the first Audio Mixer on the second Audio Card on the system.
+* **alsa:hw:1,0**: This sets the OMX Player sound output to the first Audio Mixer on the second Audio Card on the system.
 For the RPi this is the RPi Audio HAT or USB Audio Device you've added (only if you have NOT disabled the onboard audio!).

 NOTE: If you do not see any of these options when you run aplay -L on your system, do not despair.
 You can [add your own custom OMX Audio Device using these instructions](#adding-custom-audio-card-audio-device-or-omx-player-audio-device) and everything will work!